-The Dibble Institute is dedicated to your success as an applicant for the Title V Competitive Sexual Risk Avoidance Education grants.
-Deadline is July 28, 2022
+The Dibble Institute® is dedicated to your success as an applicant for the Title V Competitive Sexual Risk Avoidance Education grants.
+Deadline is July 18, 2023.

-You are eligible to apply for this funding if you will be serving youth in: Alaska, California, Connecticut, Delaware, District of Columbia, Illinois, Kansas, North Dakota, Washington, Wyoming, American Samoa, Marshall Islands, and the Virgin Islands..
+You are eligible to apply for this funding if you will be serving youth in: Alaska, California, Connecticut, Hawaii, Illinois, Maine, New Hampshire, Rhode Island, Tennessee, Vermont, Washington, American Samoa, Guam, Marshall Islands, Northern Mariana Islands, and Palau.

 Let us help you craft a strong proposal!
 Our materials teach youth personal responsibility, self-regulation, goal setting, healthy decision-making, a focus on future goals, and the prevention of risk behaviors such as drug and alcohol usage without normalizing teen sexual activity.